This is the most comprehensive dieting guide for improving body composition that you’ll find anywhere.

 Why the Pyramid?

-Through the guide, I’ll use the famous nutrition pyramid created by Eric Helms to demonstrate how to set up your diet.
+Through the guide, I’ll use the famous nutrition pyramid created by Eric Helms to better illustrate how to set up a successful diet.

-The pyramid displays through hierarchy what’s most important when it comes to improving body composition.
+The pyramid is exclusively based on science and is, therefore, a highly reliable source.
+And it displays through hierarchy what’s most important when it comes to improving body composition.

 Where calories at the bottom are the most important factor and supplements at the top are the least important.

 The pyramid looks like this:

 Pyramid created by Eric Helms, author of the amazing muscle and strength pyramids books.